sdnfv/openNetVM/docs/INSTALL.md

  **Note:** Ideally the system should be using larger sized huge pages, e.g., 1048576kB.
 Check the `/sys/devices/system/node/node0/hugepages` directory to see what size pages are supported

- if it returns not enough hugepages, then check how many available hugepages using:
+ if you are not able to allocate any huge pages, then that means there may not be sufficient free memory.
+You can check the huge page usage statistics with command below:

   ` $ grep -i huge /proc/meminfo`

- if you have got 0 free hugepages, please `$ sudo reboot`  your system to release virtual memories.
+  You may need to reboot the machine to free memory and reserve the huge pages, if it returns not enough free hugepages, or even 0 free hugepagse left, please reboot the machine using command below to release virtual memories:

+  ` $ sudo reboot`

 6. Install Kernel Module
 -------------